LASIK Institute in Illinois & Missouri

 Your doctor will provide you with specific post-operative instructions to ensure proper healing and to help patients achieve the best possible vision.

-Vision Results from LASIK
+Results Of LASIK

 While it may take several months for full results to develop, significant visual improvement is noticeable immediately after the LASIK procedure.
 Most patients eventually achieve vision that is 20/20 or better, and are able to reduce or eliminate the need for glasses or contact lenses.